prujith/prujith/README.md

 ## Hi there 👋

 Hello, I'm Prujith.
-Data Scientist and RPA developer with expertise in data analysis and reporting, query optimization, database design, and data modelling.
+Data Scientist and RPA developer with expertise in Generative AI, Prompt Engineering, LLM and SQL.

-- Querying data using SQL.
+- Exploratory data analysis using Pandas.
-- Generate reports and perform ad-hoc data analysis using SQL.
+- Data Visualization using Seaborn and Matplotlib.
-- Developing dashboards on Tableau and Looker Studio.
+- Feature Engineering.
-- Data analysis and reporting using Google Sheets and Excel.
+- Deep Learning using Keras.

 ### 📚 Projects
 Welcome to my portfolio, where I showcase my [projects](https://github.com/Prujith/DataScience_Projects).